Google Family Link: History

 In 2019, the app added content restricting, GPS locating, and "bedtime" phone restriction features.

 Features

 The Family Link service is split into two different applications, Family Link for Parents and Family Link for Children & Teens.
 The Family Link for Parents app allows parents to use customizable parameters in order to manage their kids' content viewing.
 For children & teenagers, the Family Link for Children & Teens app allows the parameters instructed by the parents to manage the kids' mobile device.

-Some Family Link features include restricting various content such as websites and applications, managing screen times, locating phones via GPS, and downloading educational apps from the Play Store.
+Some Family Link features include restricting various content such as websites and applications, managing screen times, locating phones via GPS, and downloading apps from the Play Store.

 Another feature available in Family Link is being able to restrict launching pre-installed applications on devices.
 These include Google Assistant, Google Drive, YouTube, social media platforms such as Facebook and Twitter, and more.

 Reception

 Andrew Williams of TechRadar shows in one of his blog posts that the Family Link service "gives you great insights into how your children are using their devices and potentially the content they see on them too".

 Ashley Carmen of The Verge shows in one of her blog posts that she is "slightly wary of building a Google data profile of a young child".